 Instagram Stories is basically a loop of images/videos you share that each stay up for 24 hours.
 You can add new content to it and it will continuously loop all active content from the past 24 hours.
-So if you share 3 images within one hour, they will be on a continuous loop if someone selects to watch your “story” until they reach the 24 hour mark and then each would drop off and disappear (forever!)
+So if you share 3 images within one hour, they will be on a continuous loop if someone selects to watch your “story” until they reach the 24 hour mark and then each would drop off and disappear (you’ll still have access in your Archive — see here for more archive features!).
 On Instagram, they’re featured across the top of your homepage as little circles.

 I don’t know about you, but this feels like a bigger change than that whole algorithm freak out because its a totally new way you can interact with your audience!